-- we have not identified material misstatements in those reports; and - in our opinion, those reports have been prepared in accordance with the Companies Act 2006.
+- we have not identified material misstatements in the other information; - in our opinion the information given in the Trustees' Annual Report, which constitutes the strategic report and the directors' report for the financial year, is consistent with the financial statements; and - in our opinion those reports have been prepared in accordance with the Companies Act 2006.

-Matters on which we are required to report by exception
+6. We have nothing to report on the other matters on which we are required to report by exception

-We have nothing to report in respect of the following matters where the Companies Act 2006 requires us to report to you if, in our opinion:
+Under the Companies Act 2006, we are required to report to you if, in our opinion:

-• the charitable company has not kept adequate accounting records or returns adequate for our audit have not been received from branches not visited by us; or

-- the charitable company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of trustees' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept by the charitable Company, or returns adequate for our audit have not been received from branches not visited by us; or - the charitable Company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of trustees' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.